MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/dlp-investigate-alerts-defender.md

 1. Go to the Microsoft 365 Defender portal, and select **Incidents** in the left hand navigation menu to open the incidents page.

-2. Select **Filters** on the top right, and choose **Service Source : Data Loss Prevention** to view all incidents with DLP alerts.
+1. Select **Filters** on the top right, and choose **Service Source : Data Loss Prevention** to view all incidents with DLP alerts.

-3. Search for the DLP policy name of the alerts and incidents you're interested in.
+1. Search for the DLP policy name of the alerts and incidents you're interested in.

-4. To view the incident summary page, select the incident from the queue.
+1. To view the incident summary page, select the incident from the queue.
 Similarly, select the alert to view the DLP alert page.

-5. View the **Alert story** for details about policy and the sensitive information types detected in the alert.
+1. View the **Alert story** for details about policy and the sensitive information types detected in the alert.
 Select the event in the **Related Events** section to see the user activity details.

-6. View the matched sensitive content in the **Sensitive info types** tab and the file content in the **Source** tab if you have the required permission (See details <a href="/microsoft-365/compliance/dlp-alerts-dashboard-get-started#roles" target="_blank">here</a>).
+1. View the matched sensitive content in the **Sensitive info types** tab and the file content in the **Source** tab if you have the required permission (See details <a href="/microsoft-365/compliance/dlp-alerts-dashboard-get-started#roles" target="_blank">here</a>).

-You can also use Advanced Hunting to search through audit logs of user, files, and site locations for your investigation.
+### Extend DLP alert investigation with Advanced Hunting

+Advanced hunting is a query-based threat hunting tool that lets you explore up to 30 days of audit logs of user, files and site locations to aid in your investigation.
+You can proactively inspect events in your network to locate threat indicators and entities.
+The flexible access to data enables unconstrained hunting for both known and potential threats.

 The **CloudAppEvents** table contains all audit logs across all locations like SharePoint, OneDrive, Exchange and Devices.

+#### Before you begin

+If you are new to advanced hunting, you should review [Get started with advanced hunting](/microsoft-365/security/defender/advanced-hunting-overview.md).

+Before you can use advance hunting you must have [access to the **CloudAppEvents** table](/defender-cloud-apps/connect-office-365.md) that contains the Microsoft Purview data.

+#### Using built in queries

+> [!IMPORTANT]
+> This feature is in preview.
+Preview features aren't meant for production use and may have restricted functionality.
+These features are available before an official release so that customers can get early access and provide feedback.

+The Defender portal offers multiple built in queries you can use to help with your DLP alert investigation.

+1. Go to the Microsoft 365 Defender portal, and select **Incidents & alerts** in the left hand navigation menu to open the incidents page.
+Select **Incidents**.
+1. Select **Filters** on the top right, and choose **Service Source : Data Loss Prevention** to view all incidents with DLP alerts.
+1. Open a DLP incident.
+1. Click on an alert to view its associated events.
+1. Select an event.
+1. In the event details pane, click the **Go Hunt** control.
+    1. Defender shows you a list of built in queries that are relevant to the source location of the event.
+For example, if the event is from SharePoint you see
+        1. **File shared with**
+        1. **File activities**
+        1. **Site activity**
+        1. **User DLP violations for last 30 days**
+1. You can choose to **Run query** immediately, change the time range, edit or save the query for later use.
+1. Once you run the query, view the results on the **Results** tab.

 If the alert is for an email message, you can download the message by selecting **Actions** \> **Download email**.